 Lawyers for the Sale of Freehold Commercial Premises

-Whether you are investing in a new premises or preparing to sell an existing commercial property, the legal process surrounding the freehold of a commercial building can be complex, and mistakes or delays can prove costly.
+If you’re looking to sell a commercial property, the legal process surrounding the freehold of a commercial building can be complex, and mistakes or delays can prove costly.

 At Mounteney Solicitors, our expert Commercial Property Team is here to provide clear, practical legal support at every stage of your property journey, helping you to achieve your goals with confidence and peace of mind.

-Our commercial property department also deals with commercial contract agreements.
+Our commercial property department also deals with commercial property purchases and commercial contract agreements

 The term “freehold” means that the owner has outright ownership of both the building and the land it sits on, with no time limit on that ownership.
 This differs from leasehold property, which involves owning the building but not the land, usually for a fixed term.

-Buying or selling a commercial freehold property involves a detailed legal process.
-For purchasers, it’s essential to be confident that the property is legally sound and free from hidden liabilities or restrictions.
+Selling a commercial freehold property involves a detailed legal process.
 For sellers, preparing the property correctly and ensuring all legal documents are in place can help avoid unnecessary delays or complications later on.

 What is a CPSE Form and Why Does it Matter?